June 2, 2015.

 the guest host for a bunch of programs in 2011.
 He's moved on to other people, and I moved on to HamRadioNow.tv, but I enjoyed it.

 In 2011 I bought three High Definition cameras, so HamRadioNow is shot in High Def.

 Premiere PRO CS6.
-I have a set of wireless mics (two
+I have a set of three Heil PR-40 "studio" mics, and some wireless mics (two

 TR-50 lavs and two EV RE-50 hand mics using Sennheiser wireless TX/RX

 the 640 MHz spectrum).
 This makes "broadcast quality" video

 excellent sound.
 I output the programs as 1080p 'mp4' video files, and

 I'm not making DVDs of HamRadioNow any more, so this info is for those interested in the old ARVN DVDs: